BestTimesToVisit.com Logo

 When is the absolute best time to visit Essaouira, and what should I pack for the wind?

-While Essaouira is lovely year-round, I'd personally aim for the shoulder seasons: April-May or September-October.
-The summer months (June-August) can be intensely windy, which is fantastic for kite surfers but can make exploring the medina a bit bracing.
-Definitely pack layers, including a windbreaker or a sturdy scarf – the Atlantic breeze is no joke, even on a sunny day!
+While Essaouira is lovely year-round, I'd personally aim for spring (April-May) or fall (September-October).
+The weather is warm but not scorching, and the infamous 'Alizee' wind, which is a constant companion here, is less intense.
+Definitely pack layers, including a windbreaker or a sturdy scarf – that sea breeze can be surprisingly chilly, even on a sunny day!

 How do I get around Essaouira, and is it walkable?